 Where the alert type allows, it is possible to set a filter to identify specific conditions for an alert.
 The filter field is displayed to the right of the alert name and can contain logical operators in addition to specific strings.
 The supported logical operators are AND, OR, NOT (uppercase with precedence as shown).
 Parentheses can be used to change operator precedence.
-Substrings to be matched with message content should be enclosed in guotes (") or double guotes (").
+Substrings to be matched with message content should be enclosed in quotes (') or double quotes(").